water-bottle-afk/sql_server_using_select/README.md

 # Follow instructions for debug mode
 ```

-# Then run a client
-# in another tab
+Then run a client, in another tab
 ```cmd
 python client.py
 ```